 “His brain just needed rest,” Crissy recalled.
 “That was the longest 10 minutes of my life when they were taking him out (of the coma).”

 Mark did wake from the coma, but he would need therapy, and to Crissy, who has been with the company for 12 years, Encompass Health was the only option.
 Fortunately, Encompass Health Lakeshore Rehabilitation Hospital in Birmingham was nearby.
-Their two sons, one recently adopted from Colombia, could visit often, and Crissy could stay with Mark while he received the necessary therapy.
+Their son could visit often, and Crissy could stay with Mark while he received the necessary therapy.

 “When he was at Brookwood (hospital), and they said he needed inpatient therapy, I said we’re going to Lakeshore,” Crissy said.
 “They said there were other options; I said, ‘no.’ There was no question, he was going to Lakeshore.
 Even if I didn’t work here, it’s where I’d want him to be.”

-After 10 days in the intensive care unit of Brookwood, doctors deemed Mark well enough to receive therapy.
-When he arrived at Encompass Health Lakeshore May 8, he was “pretty comatose,” Crissy recalled.
+After 10 days in the intensive care unit of Brookwood Medical Center, doctors deemed Mark well enough to receive therapy.
+When he arrived at Encompass Health Lakeshore May 8 (2017), he was “pretty comatose,” Crissy recalled.
 “But the level of care … they were just loving him; telling him it would be OK.
 It was so different from the (acute care) hospital.”

 Mark spent 10 days at Encompass Health Lakeshore.
 The therapy was intense, but Mark met the challenge.
 He was discharged May 18, and today he is back at home with his family.